 Pam Muñoz Ryan Author Study

 Celebrate Hispanic Heritage by studying Pam Munoz Ryan, the Hispanic American author of Esperanza Rising, Becoming Naomi Leon, Paint the Wind, The Dreamer, and other books.

-Start your author study by reading a short biography of Pam Munoz Ryan and reading her books .
-Then use the activities and lessons below to do an in-depth study of her most popular books.
-For more information about Ryan and her books, visit Pam Munoz Ryan's Web site .
+Start your author study by reading a short biography of Pam Munoz Ryan and reading her books.
+Then use the activities and lessons below to teach with of her most popular books.
+For more information about Ryan and her books, visit Pam Munoz Ryan's website.

-Use these discussion questions and classroom activities to teach students about the lives and times of Amelia Earheart and Eleanor Roosevelt.
+Use these discussion questions and activities to teach about the lives and times of Amelia Earheart and Eleanor Roosevelt.